Table of Contents

 ECG and determination of the cardiac enzymes in acute coronary syndrome

 In addition to the medical history and physical examination that hint to the typical pain characteristics and, for example, can reveal blood pressure changes, a 12-lead ECG and the determination of the cardiac enzymes CK, CK-MB (specific for myocardial infarction) and especially the troponins I and T is of crucial importance.

 Also, the determination of myoglobin, LDH, GOT, CRP and creatinine can be useful.
-However, it is to be noted that myoglobin levels can also rise under strong physical effort, and GOT, apart from the heart, can also occur in liver cells and skeletal muscles.
+However, it is to be noted that myoglobin levels can also rise under the strong physical effort, and GOT, apart from the heart, can also occur in liver cells and skeletal muscles.
 LDH can only serve as a long-time marker as it only begins to rise after six to twelve hours and reaches its maximum after a few days.

 Monophasic ST segment elevation – Stages of infarction